SarveshDhond/Telco_Customer_Churn_Analysis/README.md

 - 67% of churn occurs in Year 1, peaking at 42% within 0-6 months.
 - Service bundling reduces churn by 53-65% (Online Security/Tech Support).
 - Electronic check users show higher churn than autopay adopters.

+## ADDITIONS
+enhanced this analytics project by adding churn prediction functionality.
+Using a Random Forest model, I was able to predict customer churn with an accuracy of 80% based on multiple factors.